CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 The following example output for the `net show bridge macs` command shows:

-- bond1 is an access ports with VLAN ID 10.
-This is mapped to VXLAN interface vni10.
+- bond1 is an access port with VLAN ID 10, which maps to VXLAN interface vni10.
 - 26:76:e6:93:32:78 is the server01 host MAC learned on bond1.
 - A remote VTEP that participates in VLAN ID 10 is 10.0.1.2 (the FDB entries have a MAC address of 00:00:00:00:00:00).
-These entries are used for BUM traffic replication.
+BUM traffic replication uses these entries.
 - 68:0f:31:ae:3d:7a is a remote host MAC of server04 reachable over the VXLAN tunnel via VTEP 10.0.1.2.

 ```